sangwani-coder/lipila-fullstack-flask/README.md

-# lipila
+# Lipila
-Lipila is an Online Fees Collection System suitable for educational institutes of all sizes.
-Lipila is a powerful combination of Fee Management Software + Online Payment Gateway by which you can collect fees from your students online & manage everything like a Pro!
+Lipila is an Online Fees Collection System suitable for businesses to collect fees online.
+Lipila is a powerful combination of Fee Management Software + Online Payment Gateway.

 ### Description
 Lipila is software focused to provide solutions to schools, colleges, universities, coaching institutes, academies, etc.